szobov/szobov.github.io/_posts/2019-04-26-robotics-UAV-projects-in-a-cold-winter.md

 ![hello](/assets/images/robotics-and-uav-projects-cold-weather/hello.jpg)

-And where we are usually working:
+And where we are working:

 ![tumba](/assets/images/robotics-and-uav-projects-cold-weather/tumba.jpg)